Shrinivas-go/simple-calculator/README.md

 # simple-calculator
-This is a simple calculator made using vanilla javascript
+A simple calculator built with vanilla JavaScript, HTML, and CSS.